Deflategate: 2016 season

 Tom Brady served a four-game suspension.
 He was not allowed to have any contact with the New England Patriots, including players, coaches or facilities, during the suspension.
-The Patriots began the season 3–1 with backups Jimmy Garoppolo and Jacoby Brissett.
+The Patriots began the season 3–1 with backups Jimmy Garoppolo and Jacoby Brissett; the loss was a 16-0 shutout loss to division rival Buffalo at home in Week 4.

 The Patriots finished the regular season 14–2, with an 11–1 record after Brady returned as starting quarterback.
-Brady's only loss of the season came at the hands of the Seattle Seahawks, the team that he had defeated in the 2014 Super Bowl two weeks after the alleged incident.
+Brady's only loss of the season came at the hands of the Seattle Seahawks, the team that he had defeated in the 2015 Super Bowl two weeks after the alleged incident.
 In the playoffs, the Patriots defeated the Houston Texans 34–16 in the divisional round and the Pittsburgh Steelers 36–17 in the AFC Championship Game.
 In Super Bowl LI the Patriots defeated the Atlanta Falcons 34–28, and Brady was named Super Bowl MVP for the fourth time.

 The NFL rules committee changed the inspection rules for the 24,960 footballs used during the season:

 On December 4, 2016, the New York Giants took possession of two Pittsburgh Steelers footballs after turnovers.
 They were tested on the sidelines by the Giants' staff and found to have 11.4 and 11.8 pounds of pressure.
 The NFL declined to investigate because the chain of custody of footballs from the locker room to the field was not compromised and no formal complaint had been lodged.

+Accusations of falsified data

+In February 2022, sportswriter Mike Florio revealed that the NFL falsified data and even hid information that would have cleared the Patriots of wrongdoing.
+In his book Playmakers: How the NFL Really Works (And Doesn't), Florio revealed that NFL executives, specifically vice president Troy Vincent, jumped to conclusions about the air pressure inside the Patriots' footballs at halftime of the AFC Championship game.
+He also noted that 11 of the 12 Patriot footballs were not outside of the range predicted by the ideal gas law, and the other was only slightly below.

+Another revelation revealed by Florio was that NFL general counsel Jeff Pash ordered that the records of all PSI data gathered from the 2015 season, which contained readings that would have exonerated the Patriots, be deleted.
+Leaked transcripts revealed that the NFL Senior Vice President of Football Operations, Dave Gardi, used false numbers in his letter to the Patriots which ordered that the team was to be investigated.
+It was also shown that Vincent did not instruct anyone to record the timing of the measurements taken, the temperature in the room during testing, if the footballs tested were wet or dry, and that he did not know which of the two air pressure gauges was used to make the pregame measurements.
+Vincent also admitted that he and other NFL executives never heard of the ideal gas law and were unaware that PSI in a football can change in certain environments.